larrytheliquid/scotrubyconf/1-intro.md

 all your life has been wrong, and there is a better way, and that is how i feel now about dynamically typed languages (as well as trivial statical typing)
+... came from dynamic langs + GP development which is a highly dynamic field

 i think that this type theory is industry-changing, not some interesting but ultimately irrelevant topic... i now see